// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Cons

-• Database has user noise
+• Database has user-submitted noise

 Best for: Users wanting photo logging without payment friction